epochblue/philip/README.md

 $> php examplebot.php
 ```

 And that's all there is to it!
-Your bot will connect to the IRC server, join the channels you've
+Your bot will connect to the IRC server and join the channels you've
-wanted, and start listening for any commands you've specified.
+specified.
+Then it'll start listening for any commands you've created.
 For more information about
 Philip's API, please see the API section below.